top of page

 Rev N B Milnes (Chairman), Mr W Close, Senior (Vice Chairman), Mr W Close, Mr J T Stokes, Mr T Laxton (Clerk), Mr G Cayley (Treasurer)

 By this time it was decided that the school was too small and it was to be replaced by a larger one.
 The specification for the new school required the careful demolition of the existing building retaining as much of the original materials as possible to be used in the construction of the new school.
 The new school was built during 1877 and opened its doors on 1st January 1878 on the same site as the original with the addition of half an acre of Birds’ Field in Elgar Furlong, purchased from the Marquis of Exeter, and also a cottage and grounds on the west side from John Barr of Easton, i.e. 28 High Street.
-It was built by Messrs William Perkins & sons of Easton using Ketton stone at a total cost of £475 and had 70 pupils.
+It was built by Messrs William Perkins & Sons of Easton using Ketton stone at a total cost of £475 and had 70 pupils.
 The school consisted a room 39ft long by 18ft wide with a central coal fire (which often smoked) and a curtain dividing the room.
 There were separate playgrounds for boys and girl with a wall between them, the girls had 2 dry closets and the boys 2 dry closets and 3 urinals.
 Scotney Services were paid 10 shillings.

 In 1886/7 an existing house, No 18 High Street, built around 1637 and occupied by Mr Frederick Tyers, was purchased and converted into a schoolmasters house.
 It had 3 bedrooms, closet, living room, kitchen, scullery, pantry and a small front garden.
 On 27th October 1877 Richard Barker of Pickwell was appointed head-teacher at a salary of £85 per annum “with unfurnished house and coals”.